Alburrito/Alburrito/README.md

 ## :thought_balloon: About me
 - 🤖 Learning how to train the best IA models.
-- :technologist: Working as researcher in the area of Big Data at BISITE research group
+- :technologist: Working as developer in Locker In The City, Madrid
 - 🌱 Discovering step by step that thing we call Arch Linux

 ## 🛠 My tech stack